-Emerald Genetics isn’t just a cannabis collective, it’s a “revolutionary solution to major sociological and economic problems [that] many depressed communities face,” explains founder, Matthew Smith-Caggiano.
+Emerald Genetics isn’t just a cannabis collective, it’s a “revolutionary solution to major sociological and economic problems [that] many depressed communities face,” explains the founder, whose identity has been withheld.

-In 2014, Caggiano established the hyper-local medicinal marijuana collective with the intent of creating a unified effort to support the Northern California economy.
+In 2014, the founder established the hyper-local medicinal marijuana collective with the intent of creating a unified effort to support the Northern California economy.
 The company is a collaboration of professionals including; veterans, doctors, real estate agents, biologists, business owners and educators.

 “We’re a collective of veterans and community members trying to help lead a new way of business.
 We have the knowledge and experience working in large teams to accomplish great visions,” he added, “Not only do we strive for best quality products, but we strive for doing things right in all phases of business as well as giving back to our community.”

 In accordance with the company’s motto — “Environment, Community and Cannabis” — Emerald Genetics works in coordination with individuals and organizations within and outside of the cannabis community, including regulatory and governmental agencies such as; the Humboldt County Board of Supervisors, Eureka City Council, the Humboldt County Sheriff’s Department, and the Humboldt County Department of Health & Human Services.